Daily monitoring (start here!)

 This is normal!
 System uses realistic mock data if API isn't available.

 Want real data?
-Add your Bing API key to .env
+Add your Bing API key to .env.

 Expected on Day 1!
-Run npm run monitor
+Run npm run monitor daily.
+After 7 days you'll see trends.

 Check: